coderbyheart/Cat-Tracker-JSON-schemas/README.md

                                    //                 to get a GPS fix.
-        "mvres": 60,               // (movement resolution) In passive mode: Time in seconds to wait after detecting movement "mvt": 3600,               // (movement timeout) In passive mode: Send update at least this often (in seconds) "acct": 0.25               // (accelerometer threshold) absolute minimal value for and accelerometer reading to be considered movement
+        "mvres": 60,               // (movement resolution) In passive mode: Time in seconds to wait after detecting movement "mvt": 3600,               // (movement timeout) In passive mode: Send update at least this often (in seconds) "acct": 12                 // (accelerometer threshold) absolute minimal value for and accelerometer reading to be considered movement as integer.
+                                   //                           Divide by 10 to get the real threshold.
+                                   //                           Integers are used because the nRF9160 has issue parsing JSON floats.
       }
     }
   }